-Our interdisciplinary group includes psychologists, philosophers, computer scientists and sign linguists.
+Our interdisciplinary group includes psychologists, philosophers, computer scientists, speech therapists and linguists

 I lead a team composed of psychologists, linguists, computer scientists and cognitive neuroscientists sharing the vision that understanding language and cognition requires integration of multiple levels of analysis and methodological approaches.
 The overarching goal of our work is understanding how language and other aspects of cognitive functioning relate to each other.